cloudfoundry/cc-api-v3-style-guide/README.md

   "status": "Failed to fly to the sun",
   "errors": [
       {
-       "detail": "Wings are too waxy",
+       "detail": "Wings are too waxy.",
        "title": "CF-UnprocessableEntity",
        "code": 10008
     },
     {
-       "detail": "Hubris is too high",
+       "detail": "Hubris is too high.",
        "title": "CF-UnprocessableEntity",
        "code": 10008
     }